Skip to content

 TCP 18884BothMQTT server for device communication

-TCP 18888BothInternal Lutron proxy between the Lutron Processor and UniFi Connect
+TCP 18888BothInternal Lutron proxy between Lutron Processor and UniFi Connect

 TCP 12812BothMQTT server for device communication